 Most small business owners and startup entrepreneurs never had a formal course in business finance, and earned their “MBA” at the School of Hard Knocks.
-If that’s you, here’s a “cheat sheet” to understanding three basic financial statement flavors: balance sheets, income statements and cash flow statements.
+If that’s you, here’s a “cheat sheet” to understanding three basic financial statements: balance sheets, income statements and cash flow statements.

-I agree – it’s not a sexy topic like social media.
-But if you ever seek bank financing, angel investors, venture capital or a loan from friends and family, these are things you need to know.
+If you ever seek bank financing, angel investors, venture capital, or a loan from friends and family, these are things you need to know.

 - Assets are things your business owns that have value and could be sold, including tangible assets such as vehicles, equipment, inventory and cash, plus intellectual assets such as trademarks and patents.

 - Liabilities are amounts your business owes to others, including loans, rent, vendor accounts, payroll and taxes, as well as obligations to provide goods or services to customers in the future.

 - Owners’ (or shareholders’) equity is your capital or net worth.
 It’s the amount that would be left if the business sold all assets and paid off all liabilities.
 This leftover money belongs to the owners.

 An income statement, otherwise known as a profit and loss statement, is a summary of a company’s profit or loss during any one given period of time (such as a month, three months, or one year).